LandonGilbert1/landongilbert1.github.io/README.md

-# cookieclicker
+# Cookie Clicker

 <img src="img/perfectCookie.png" width="128">

 The original game can be found at http://orteil.dashnet.org/cookieclicker/

-This mirror for, errrr, like, educational purpose, either to download for your own offline education or to be played online from http://ozh.github.io/cookieclicker/ if you cannot "educate" yourself on the original URL
+This mirror is an unblocked version of the original game, with some changes such as:
+* No ads (adblocker not required)
+* Trackers removed (facebook)

 ### How to update